 Listed buildings are defined as 'buildings of special architectural or historic interest' and they have statutory protection under the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.
 They represent the very best examples of the Park's built heritage.
-Listing is undertaken by Historic Scotland on behalf of Scottish Ministers.
+Listing is undertaken by Historic Environment Scotland on behalf of Scottish Ministers.
 Listed buildings include structures such as bridges, sundials, boundary walls and telephone boxes.

-There are three categories of listed buildings:
+There are three categories of listed buildina:

-- Category A Buildings of national or international importance, either architectural or historic, or fine little-altered examples of some particular period, style or building type. - • - Category B Buildings of regional or more than local importance, or major examples of some particular period, style or building type which may have been altered. - • - Category C Buildings of local importance, lesser examples of any period, style, or building type, as originally constructed or moderately altered; and simple traditional buildings which group well with others in categories A and B.
+- Category A Buildings of national or international importance, either architectural or historic, or fine littlealtered examples of some particular period, style or building type. - Category B Buildings of regional or more than local importance, or major examples of some particular period, style or building type which may have been altered. - Category C Buildings of local importance, lesser examples of any period, style, or building type, as originally proposals involving alteration or extension constructed or moderately altered; and simple traditional buildings which group well with others in categories A and B.

-Historic Scotland has details of all listed buildings on their website.
+Historic Environment Scotland has details of all listed buildings on their website.
 You can also call us to check if your property is listed.
-Contact details can be found in Appendix1 - Further Information and on our website.

-Our listed buildings policy HEP1 aims to safeguard their historic and architectural interest.
+Contact details can be found in Appendix1 - Further Information, and on our website.

+Environment Policy 1) aims to safeguard their historic and architectural interest.
 Listed buildings that are unoccupied are most at risk.
 Enabling development is encouraged where it's needed to ensure a building is used and protected.

-Decisions on proposals for alteration or demolition of a listed building will be made in accordance with the advice contained within the Scottish Historic Environment Policy, and the Managing Change in the Historic Environment guidance note series produced by Historic Scotland.
+Decisions on proposals for alteration or demolition of a listed building will be made in accordance with the advice contained within the Historic Environment Scotland Policy Statement and the Managing Change in the Historic Environment quidance note series produced by Historic Environment Scotland.

-Design statements are needed for all proposals involving alteration or extension of a listed building or for new development within the curtilage of a listed building.
-Further information on their preparation can be found in our Placemaking and Design Supplementary Guidance.
+Design statements are needed for all of a listed building or for new development within the curtilage of a listed building.
+Further information on their preparation can be found in our Design and Placemaking Supplementary Guidance.
 A method statement on materials and techniques may also be needed.